tgwaAo/BatteryNotification/README.md

 # LinuxBatteryNotification
-simple bash script for ubuntu to be notified about battery status after 20 minutes
+Simple bash script for ubuntu to be notified about battery status.
+Show alert if battery status is less than 30 percent.

-1. download it and put it on your desktop
+1. Download it and put it on your desktop

-2. open your terminal and configure crontab open terminal with ctrl + alt + t
+2. Open your terminal and configure crontab
+Open terminal with ctrl + alt + t.

-type
+Type
 $ crontab -e
-crontab is for continuous starting programs
+Crontab is for continuous starting programs.

-you might choose your favourite editor here (I recommend nano)
+You might choose your favourite editor here (I recommend nano).

-at the end of the file add:
+At the end of the file add:

-*/20 * * * * /home/[your username]/Desktop/BatteryNotification
+*/10 * * * * /home/[your username]/Desktop/BatteryNotification
-# Battery notification every 20 minutes
+# Battery notification check every 10 minutes

+The programm is executed every 10 minutes!

-close your file with ctrl + x, type "y" and save it under its default name with enter
+Close your file with ctrl + x, type "y" and save it under its default name with enter.

 3. Note
 Your might change the time with another number instead of 20.